-The Unison is composed of a Global Positioning System (GPS) time and frequency engine integrated with an IBM-PC compatible fanless, convection-cooled 133 MHz CPU with integral ethernet interface, RS-232 serial port and a power supply.
+The Unison is composed of a Code Division Multiple Access (CDMA) time and frequency engine integrated with an IBM-PC compatible fanless, convection-cooled 133 MHz CPU with integral ethernet interface, an RS-232 serial port, and a power supply.
 Non-volatile storage of the embedded Linux operating system and the Unison application software is via FLASH memory.